pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 ### B. The SNP data

-SNP genotypes are now by far the most common type of genetic data because it is relatively inexpensive to obtain (at least for many organisms), and a wide range of statistical methods have been developed to work with SNP genotypes.
+SNP genotypes are now by far the most common type of genetic data generated.
+Thanks to recent advances in genotyping technologies, these data are relatively inexpensive to obtain (at least for many organisms), and a wide range of statistical methods have been developed to manipulate and analyze SNP genotypes.

 The information about the SNPs is contained in two files: **map.txt** and **cfw.bim**.
 The latter is the standard file format used by [PLINK](http://www.cog-genomics.org/plink2).
-We will take a closer look at the data stored in this file:
+Let's take a closer look at this file:

 ```bash
 cd ~/git/gda2/data
 less -S cfw.bim
 ```

-Like the phenotype file, the data is stored in columns, except that the columns are separated by spaces instead of commas.
+Like the phenotype file, the data are stored in columns.
+Here, the columns are separated by spaces instead of commas.
 Unlike the phenotype file, the columns do not have headers telling us what the data mean.
 Therefore, we need to consult the
 [PLINK documentation](http://www.cog-genomics.org/plink2/formats#bim).

-Based on a quick glance, it appears that the SNPs are ordered by chromosome number (precisely, autosomal chromosomes), and then by base-pair position along the chromosome (according to whatever genome reference is being used—in this case,
-[Genome Reference Consortium Mouse Build 38](http://www.ncbi.nlm.nih.gov/assembly/327618) was used).
+From a quick glance of this file using `less`, it seems that the SNPs are ordered by chromosome number (precisely, autosomal chromosomes), and then by base-pair position along the chromosome (according to whatever genome reference is being used—in this case, [Genome Reference Consortium Mouse Build 38](http://www.ncbi.nlm.nih.gov/assembly/327618) was used).

 You will need to be very patient if you want to use the arrows to scroll to the bottom of the file.
-Alternatively, you can use the ``tail` command to quickly glance at the bottom of the file.
+Alternatively, you can use the `tail` command to quickly glance at the bottom of the file.
-Additionally, use `wc` to count the number of SNPs in this dat set:
+Additionally, use `wc` to count the number of SNPs:

 ```bash
 wc -l cfw.bim
 ```

-:pencil2: Why are some SNP ids of the form rs---, and others are not?
+:blue_book: Why are some SNP ids of the form rs---, and others are not?

 ### C. The genotype data